Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 To Book your Outlander Experience Tour…

-Before booking, please read our terms and conditions.
-By booking, reading, and agreeing to our terms and conditions at time of booking you are agreeing to be bound by these.
-The person booking the tour (the lead person) does so on behalf of all the other individuals included on it, so that all are bound by the booking conditions.
+Simply pay your non-refundable deposit using the booking widget below.
+A confirmation of your booking and your payment will be sent to you from us and from Stripe, our secure payment gateway.
+For more information about online booking and Stripe – click here for our FAQs page.
+Please also read our terms and conditions.
+By booking with us, you are agreeing to be bound by these terms and conditions.
+The person booking the tour (the lead person) does so on behalf of all the other individuals included on the booking, so that all are bound by the booking conditions.

 Prices in different currencies for the Outlander Experience Tour